dotenv-org/dotenv-org.github.io/docs/languages/nodejs.md

 #### What happens if `DOTENV_KEY` is not set?

-[dotenv-vault-ruby](https://github.com/dotenv-org/dotenv-vault-ruby) gracefully falls back to [dotenv](https://github.com/bkeepers/dotenv) when `DOTENV_KEY` is not set.
+It gracefully falls back to loading from your `.env` file.
 This is the default for development so that you can focus on editing your `.env` file and save the `build` command until you are ready to deploy those environment variables changes.

 #### Should I commit my `.env` file?